The Samoyed

 The tribal Samoyed people accomplished something quite extraordinary.
 They developed a beautiful, hearty breed that could work for them and live with them in absolute harmony.
 The Sammyโs got too many talents to mention, but his greatest gift is the love heโll lavish upon you in his service as your loyal friend.

-If you like the Samoyed, you might also consider the:
+If you like the Samoyed, you might also consider these similar breeds:

 Photos ยฉ AKC